4k4xs4pH1r3/blackarch/docs/BlackArch-tunning.md

 dhcpcd wlp18s0b1

 #
-Now 'll upgrade your system and add deepin & gnome as your wm's
+Now upgrade your system and add deepin & gnome as your wm's
 #
 pacman -Syuu
 #